electric-sql/electric/docs/api/clients/typescript.md

   Configuration of the backoff strategy used when trying to reconnect to the Electric sync service after a failed connection attempt.

+- `disableForeignKeysDownstream?: boolean`

+  Can be set to true to disable FK checks when applying downstream (i.e. incoming) transactions to the local SQLite database.
+  When using a Postgres driver foreign keys are always disabled and this behavior can't be changed.

 ### Configuring example apps

 In our example apps and in apps created with `npx create-electric-app`, the `url` and `debug` options are looked up as